mr-manuel/venus-os_dbus-serialbattery_gui-v2/README.md

 ## 🚨 NOTE 🚨

 * This installs only the GUIv2 dbus-serialbattery web version and NOT the local GUIv2 dbus-serialbattery version
+* Make sure to select the correct Venus OS version, if you download the ZIP file manually.
+The file in the root folder is for the latest Venus OS beta version

 ## Install